 LF: Boards may leverage private funds for incentives that WIOA, Choices, and NCP Choices may not fund.

-TWIST
+WorkInTexas.com

+NLF: Boards must ensure that when WIOA Youth, Choices, or NCP Choices participants have been determined eligible to achieve a nonmonetary incentive, staff enters the goals and objectives that must be met for the incentive payment to be made in the participant’s WorkInTexas.com Individual Employment Plan(IEP)/Individual Service Strategy.

-/NLF: To evaluate the effectiveness of strategies for the provision of nonmonetary incentives, Boards must ensure that once WIOA Youth, Choices, or NCP Choices participants have been determined to be eligible to receive a nonmonetary incentive, accurate documentation is entered into TWIST under support service code 219-incentives.
+NLF: To evaluate the effectiveness of strategies for the provision of nonmonetary incentives, Boards must ensure that once WIOA Youth, Choices, or NCP Choices participants have been determined eligible to receive a nonmonetary incentive, accurate documentation is entered into WorkInTexas.com under activity code 484 - Support Service - Incentives - Youth Funded for WIOA Youth and activity code 643 - Support Service - Incentives for Choices and NCP Choices, respectively.

-Additionally, Boards must ensure that when information is entered into TWIST under support service code 219-Incentives, the:
+Additionally, Boards must ensure that when information is entered into WorkInTexas.com under the appropriate incentive code, the:

-Start Date is the date the participant received the nonmonetary incentive;
+Actual Begin Date is the date the participant received the nonmonetary incentive;

-Planned End Date is the same as the start date;
+Projected End Date is the same as the begin date;

+Total Enrollment Cost is the actual amount of the incentive payment;

-End Date is the same as the start date;
+Last Activity Date is the same as the begin date;

-Actual Amount is the value of the incentive; and

-Comments section contains:
+Completion Code selected is Successful Completion; and

+Case Note is created and contains:

 the date the nonmonetary incentive payment (or voucher) was issued;